vkuskova/aim3d-explorer/README.md

 # AIM-3D Explorer

-Interactive portal for exploring the causal structure of democratic development and decline, from the **AIM-3D Lab** at the University of Notre Dame's Lucy Family Institute for Data & Society.
+Interactive portal for exploring the causal structure of democratic development and decline, from the **AIM-3D Lab** at the University of Notre Dame.

 **Live portal:** https://aim3d.github.io/aim3d-explorer/